-The strength and effectiveness of the method proposed to monitor and evaluate the project results.
+The strength and effectiveness of the methods proposed to monitor and evaluate project results.
 Evidence that the evaluative measures will be able to assess: (1) how well the program objectives have been met, and (2) the degree to which these can be attributed to the project.
-The effectiveness of the application plan in regards to:
+The effectiveness of the application plan to ensure that:

-- Proposed activities capable of attaining project goals and objectives; - The plan and methodology for establishing and managing the Research Network described in the proposal are appropriate, feasible, and of high quality; - Clearly articulated implementation plan for the proposed intervention studies; - Familiarity and experience with data gathering procedures as they relate to collaborative multi-site research are described; and - Evaluative measures are included for each described objective, including intervention research studies, with a timeline for evaluation that aligns with the plan and schedule of implementation.
+- Proposed activities are capable of attaining project goals and objectives; - The plan and methodology for establishing and managing the Research Network described in the proposal are appropriate, feasible, and of high quality; - An implementation plan for the proposed intervention studies is clearly articulated; - Experience and familiarity with data gathering procedures as they relate to collaborative multi-site research are well described; and - Scalable evaluation measures are included for each described objective, including intervention research studies, with a timeline for evaluation consistent with the plan and schedule of implementation.

-The extent to which the description in the application Methods Section includes:
+The extent to which the description in the application methods section includes:

-- An effective and robust dissemination plan that includes several, but no fewer than three, peer-reviewed publications per year, disseminating information to scientific and professional audiences, Research Network website and webinars; and - Other dissemination strategies to research and practice communities, as well as families and communities that will promote the transfer of findings to improve care.
+- An effective and robust dissemination plan that includes, three peer-reviewed publications a year, disseminating information to scientific and professional audiences, Research Network website and webinars; and - Other dissemination strategies to research and practice communities, as well as families and communities that will promote the transfer of findings to improve care.

-Criterion 4: IMPACT (20 points) - Corresponds to Section IV's Background and Significance; Specific Goals and Objectives; Project Design: Methods and Evaluation; Plan and Schedule of Implementation, and Capability of Applicant women;
+Criterion 4: IMPACT (20 points) - Corresponds to Section IV's Background and Significance; Specific Goals and Objectives; Project Design: Methods and Evaluation; Plan and Schedule of Implementation, and Capability of Applicant

-- The quality of the applicant's plan for establishing a Research Network and the nature and technical quality of the activities proposed; - The significance of the project in terms of its potential impact in creating a multisite, collaborative, interdisciplinary Research Network that will advance and strengthen the evidence base related to care and health outcomes for pregnant

-- The feasibility and effectiveness of plans for disseminating project results; - The potential impact of project results in advancing and strengthening the evidence base for pregnancy-related health interventions and treatments and access to care, including underserved populations; - The effectiveness of the dissemination plan to facilitate the transfer of Research Network findings to a broad audience of researchers, health professionals, policymakers, educators, and families; - The feasibility of the applicant's plan for delivering at least three peer-reviewed publications each year resulting from the award; and - An effective plan for engaging other MCH programs (e.g., Research Networks) and other cooperative agreements pertinent to PRC-RN.
+- The quality of the applicant's plan for establishing a Research Network and the nature and technical quality of the activities proposed; - The significance of the project in terms of its potential impact in creating a multisite, collaborative, interdisciplinary Research Network that will advance and strengthen the evidence base related to health outcomes for pediatric populations; - The potential impact of project results in advancing and strengthening the evidence base for health interventions and treatments and access to care for children and adolescents, including underserved populations; - The effectiveness of the dissemination plan to facilitate the translation of Research Network findings to a broad audience of researchers, health professionals, policymakers, educators, and families; and - The feasibility of the applicant's plan for delivering at least three peer-reviewed publications each year resulting from the award.